bottomshorter/OriginTrail-Node-Watch/README.txt

 3.)
 Create a new bot by using the command /newbot
 4.)
 Give it a username | ex..
 "OriginTrailNodeWatch" 5.)
 Give the bot a "bot" name | ex..
 OriginTrailNodeBot 6.)
-After your bot has been created, BotFather will send you a 'token' for access to the HTTP API.
+After your bot has been created, BotFather will send you a 'token' for access to the Telegram HTTP API.

 	NOTE: DO NOT SHARE YOUR API KEY WITH ANYONE FOR SECURITY REASONS